 Clay raw materials for cement production

-Clay raw materials are qualified to the law raw materials group.
-According to the classification used in a cement industry: law raw materials contain <42% CaO (<75% CaCO3), normal raw materials contain 42-45% CaO (75-80% CaCO3) and high raw materials contain >45% CaO (>80% CaCO3).
+According to the classification used in a cement industry, clay raw materials are qualified to the law raw materials group.
+Law raw materials contain <42% CaO (<75% CaCO3), normal raw materials contain 42-45% CaO (75-80% CaCO3) and high raw materials contain >45% CaO (>80% CaCO3).

 Lithologically the explored deposits of raw materials for the cement industry represent mainly clays and clayslates, but also loams, loesses and silts.

 Deposits of clay raw materials for the cement production (together with building ceramics raw materials) are presented on the map.

 In the reporting year, there were 2 deposits in Lubelskie Voivodeship exploited: Buśno and Lechówka.
 The raw material was used by the Chełm cement plant.
 The output amounted to 0.165 million tonnes and increased by 30.9% in comparison with the previous year.
 In the Kujawy cement plant, as the law raw material, there have been quartz sands from Barcin-Piechcin-Pakość deposit (Kujawsko-Pomorskie Voivodeship) used for many years.
 Such sands are recorded in the chapter Quartz sands for production of cellular concrete and lime-sand brick but in 2019 the deposit was not exploited.

 The clayey rocks, of the potential to be used for the cement production, occur commonly in Poland and the relatively low quality requirements are not the barrier to the prospecting process.
 The existing resources base exceeds the current domestic demand.
 Moreover, for the cement production, there can also be used the clayey raw materials documented for other purposes e.g.: for the building ceramics production, which are not used in line with the intended use*.

 The figure below shows changes in resources and output of clay raw materials for cement production in Poland in the years 1989-2019.